-The Winston Prouty Center for Child Development provides inclusive education and family support to promote the success of children and families.
+The Winston Prouty Center for Child and Family Development provides inclusive education and family support to promote the success of children and families.

 The Center is comprised of the Early Learning Center and Community Based Services, which includes Children’s Integrated Services, Family Supportive Housing, and Child Care Support Services.